aspiringguru/ESP32-WROOM-DEMOS/README.md

 menu > Tools > port > select port to match port nominated in windows > devices

 now load sketch and test serial port connection.

+some sketches will require external libraries.

+arduino > menu > sketch > include library > manage libraries > search for name of library to be downloaded.